 Traditional banks are less likely to approve loans for Hispanic-owned businesses than non-Hispanic-owned businesses.
 This is due to several factors, including language barriers, lack of credit history, and discrimination.

 Many Hispanic-owned businesses operate in communities where Spanish is the primary language.
-This can make it challenging to communicate with customers, suppliers, and government agencies.
+This can make communicating with customers, suppliers, and government agencies challenging.

 3. Discrimination